Jeff-Russ/ror-guides/rails-database.md

 ________________________________________________________________________________
 ## CRUD D: Destroy Action

 The Rails action `destroy` is used to actually carry out the `.destroy` method call on the object, deleting it from the database.
-It does not have a view file and is meant only to catch the submittion of the request to delete and then redirect the user to the index or somewhere else.
+It does not have a view file and is meant only to catch the submission of the request to delete and then redirect the user to the index or somewhere else.
 Here is how the definition can look:

 	  def destroy
 	    @teacher = Teacher.find(params[:id])